 Just as young people continue to smoke (despite knowing it kills), women are tempted to try sex (with all its risks) because of the association with adulthood.
 They also assume there must be some pleasure involved.
 Otherwise, why would adults do it?
 In truth adults, just like teenagers, do many stupid things.
 They do them to be accepted by their social group.
 They do them because they think they will be admired by others.
 They do them because they think they are supposed to do these things.

 Women worldwide make money out of promoting sex either through the sex industry or sex therapy.
 There is nothing wrong with women promoting sex as a wonderful experience.
 What is wrong is when they use the word ‘orgasm’ to describe those experiences.
-Anyone who has a true orgasm can account for the anatomy and erotic turn-ons involved.
 They are referring to emotional and sensual sensations at best.
 This needs to be made clear.
+Anyone who has an orgasm can account for the anatomy and erotic turn-ons involved.

 Naturally young women are impressed by men’s confidence.
 They are full of romantic illusions and curiosity because of inexperience and the optimism of youth.
 Young women are looking for a supportive mate.
 They enjoy the novelty of their popularity with men.
 Older women appreciate that men are promoting their own sexual interests.
 Young women ignore older women’s advice, assuming that their popularity with men is resented.
 Fathers try to protect their daughters from irresponsible young men.

-A man may accept that his mother is not aroused by pornography.
-But a man differentiates between the women he considers to be sexual (young, attractive and easily impressed) and older women.
+A man differentiates between the women he considers to be sexual (young, attractive and easily impressed) and older women.
+Men need to believe that the women they are attracted to differ from their female relatives.
+But they can be embarrassed by these images of sexual women from pornography, recognising on some level that real women are offended by such a crude portrayal of their sexuality.
+Men like to attribute sexual phenomenon to female anatomy as part of their arousal process.
 Men define women’s sexuality in terms of their willingness to encourage male arousal and to be amenable to intercourse.
-As women age they have less motivation to provide the behaviours that indicate a woman’s sexual amenability.
+As they age, women have less motivation to behave in ways that are assumed to indicate a woman’s sexual amenability.

 Women represent a particular educational challenge because they are not nearly as curious as men are about sexual phenomena.
 Women often fail to realise that they are ignorant of the specifics of sexual response.
 They carefully avoid any sexual content whether fictional or otherwise.
 Women rarely participate in any kind of informed sexual discussion.
 They assume that their romantic and emotional interpretations of sex can substitute for knowledge of how sexual arousal and orgasm are achieved in reality.